kusha/dialog/README.md

 	sudo apt-get install python3-setuptools python3.4-dev python3-pip

-It's possible to create virtual environment with python dependencies.
+It's possible to create a virtual environment with python dependencies.
 Make sure, that you have `pyvenv-3.4`.
 Only this version of `pyvenv` works great with `pip3` (proof: https://robinwinslow.co.uk/2013/12/26/python-3-4-virtual-environment/).
+To check, if `pyvenv-3.4` is installed:

+	which pyvenv-3.4

+You should see a path to executable.
+If it's available, you can run initialization script:

 	. ./init.sh